Tempe, AZ 85281 (602) 851-8425

 When completed, the property will host more than 750 apartments, 16,000 square feet of retail space, and 1,000 residents.
 Residents are contractually bound to the community’s no-car policy, agreeing not to park a car on site or even nearby streets.
 So instead of streets criss-crossing through the scene like any ordinary suburban landscape, Culdesac features wide open pedestrian-friendly community spaces, including a dog park, a pool, courtyards, and more.

 “I’m very excited to be a part of this innovative community, and I believe it will likely be the first of many similar car-free neighborhoods in urban centers around the country,” says Dhillon.
 “Mixed-use developments are already a popular option for a growing number of people that want to live in an environment that provides direct access to office space, dining, entertainment, and recreation.
-A pedestrian-only environment is a natural progression, and Street Corner will be there.”
+A pedestrian-only environment is a natural progression, and Street Corner is proud to be here.”